-In the functioning of providing needs the syndicates could function as follows.
-Let's say the need is a road between communities.
-First, an assembly would be called between the two communities to define the need of a road.
-Then an assembly would be called of those that are directly affected by the road and building of the road.
-That would be the of ideas and based within the idea of autonomous localism it is unable muster the power that it takes to confront the well-organized New World Order in a revolutionary manner.
-What gains that are able to be make are lost to the forces of repression because it is unable to defend itself through the unity of action.
-In other words, Anarchists tend to go in so many different directions at the same time that it ends up going nowhere at all.
+When Anarchism is guided by its idealism alone by being a hodgepodge of ideas and based within the idea of autonomous localism it is unable to muster the power that it takes to confront the well-organised New World Order in a revolutionary manner.
+What gains that are able to be made are lost to the forces of repression because it is unable to defend itself through the unity of action.
+In other words, Anarchists tend to go in so many different directions at the same time that they end up going nowhere at all.